 - Have you answered the pupils questions correctly?

-Try looking at each line of that list in a random order.
+Look at each line of that list in random order.
 Look at one then jump to another 2 seconds later, then another and another…That’s what needs to be running through your head when doing a driving lesson.

 There are many more and each can change at any second which then alters all the others.
-The examiner can sit back and relax as you try and keep all those plates spinning.
+The examiner can sit back and relax as you keep all those plates spinning.

 It’s so easy when you’re sitting watching someone else do it!

 Is ADI part 3 easier than a standards check?

 I often get asked if they mark part 3 more softly than a standards check because of your lack of experience.
 The answer is no.

 A part 3 and a standards check are exactly the same things in every way although I would say part 3 is much harder because of your lack of experience.